Fit as a Mama Bear

 Benefits Of Strong Glutes

-This is why the first step in any glute exercise program is learning how to activate & engage your glutes (learning to hip hinge can help with this too).
+That’s why step one in any glute workout plan is learning how to activate your glutes (learning to hip hinge helps too).

-• Less pregnancy-related pain (learn the best glute exercises for pregnancy)
+• Less pregnancy-related pain (see glute exercises for pregnancy)

-Hack: want t skip the guess-work?
+Hack: Want to skip the guess-work?
 Check out the Glute Training E-book.
 A 25-page guide that gives you the exact glute workouts I use with clients.

 The Best Glute Exercises